silverstripe/silverstripe-controllerpolicy/README.md

 [pull request](https://github.com/silverstripe/silverstripe-framework/pull/3130) to make it possible to return something else than an `SS_HTTP_Exception` from this handler.

+### Configuring

+Here is a starter configuration you can use for your caching.

+	---
+	Name: caching
+	Except:
+	  environment: dev
+	---
+	ControllerPolicyRequestFilter:
+	  ignoreDomainRegexes:
+		- '/.*\.preview.server.com$/'

+	[specific options go here - see examples that follow]

+If you can, use a separate domain for your CMS.
+You will then be able to ignore it for caching via `ignoreDomainRegexes`.
+This will ensure your editors can still see the changes they have published immediately.

 ### Example: simple policy

 Let's say we want to apply a caching header of max-age 300 to the HomePage only.
 This module comes with a